asehmi/auth-simple-for-streamlit/README.md

 Caveat emptor: you're free to use this solution at your own risk.
 I have a few more things to do:

-- Store the password hashed and not in plain text.
-The password is not sent to the browser -- it's retrieved and matched on the Streamlit server -- so is quite secure, but I'm definitely not following OWASP best practice.
+- Store a hashed password in the database, not as plain text.
+Note, the password is never sent to the browser - it's retrieved and matched on the Streamlit server - so is quite secure, but I'm definitely not following OWASP best practice.
+- Fix column and sort order in user table view from Airtable
 - In addition to *username*, *password*, and *su* I want to add additional useful user data to the database: *logged_in*, *expires_at*, *logins_count*, *last_login*, *created_at*, *updated_at*.
 - Provide a Streamlit component wrapper to make it easy to _pip install_ and also use this simple authentication within custom component implementations.